Cascade Park Gasification Plant/Landfill

 Current Site Status

-Site investigations found contamination in ground water, soil and sediment that could potentially harm people in the area.
-Contamination resulted from operations and waste handling practices at the site.
+Site contamination does not threaten people living and working near the site.
+Residences and businesses in the area are connected to the public water supply.
+Past investigations found contamination in ground water, soil and sediment.
+Contamination resulted from operations and waste handling practices at the MGP facility.
 Contaminants of concern include light and heavy oils, coal tars, sludges, ash, ammonia, cyanide, lime wastes, benzene, toluene, ethylbenzene, xylene and naphthalene.

-The City of Tallahassee removed contaminated soil from the site in 2006.
+The City of Tallahassee removed contaminated soil from the site starting 2006.
+As park construction began in 2010, contractors removed contaminated soil as it was encountered.
+In total, more than 95,000 tons of contaminated soil was removed from the site.
 Soil contamination no longer poses a threat to human health.

-Ground water contamination remains at the site.
+Limited ground water contamination remains at the site.
 People and businesses near the site use the public water supply and ground water contamination does not pose a threat.
+The Northwest Florida Water Management District has placed additional restrictions on the use of groundwater in the area through their ground water delineation area program.

 Investigation and Cleanup Responsibility / Oversight

-The City of Tallahassee, the site’s PRP, leads site investigation and cleanup activities with oversight provided by EPA.
+The City of Tallahassee leads site investigation and cleanup activities with oversight provided by EPA.

 Site Cleanup Plan